moebius5/nd064-c2-message-passing-projects-starter/README.md

 * [Vagrant](https://www.vagrantup.com/) - Tool for managing virtual deployed environments
 * [VirtualBox](https://www.virtualbox.org/) - Hypervisor allowing you to run multiple operating systems
 * [K3s](https://k3s.io/) - Lightweight distribution of K8s to easily develop against a local cluster
+* [gRPC](https://grpc.io/) - is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
+* [Apache Kafka](https://kafka.apache.org/) - is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 ## Running the app
 The project has been set up such that you should be able to have the project up and running with Kubernetes.